 This book is the account of that journey.
 More than merely the story of a man, it is also the story of a hardy—and occasionally fractious—crew and of the sturdy boat that carried them around the world.
 The book is based on interviews with family, colleagues, friends, and crewmates.
-In addition, the book benefitted from numerous discussions with subject matter experts: sailors, physicians, meteorologists, psychologists, adventurers, oceanographers, boat designers, and more.
+In addition, Sailing by Starlight benefitted from numerous discussions with subject matter experts: sailors, physicians, meteorologists, psychologists, adventurers, oceanographers, boat designers, and more.
 With the invaluable help of the Creamer family, the author was able to examine hundreds of journal entries, notes, snippets, photos, and manuscripts to help chronicle one of the greatest voyages in history.

 Books by Rod Scher

-Available on Amazon.com, BarnesAndNoble.com, and at your local bookstore.
+Available on amazon.com, barnesandnoble.com, and at your local bookstore.

 Need more info?
 Got questions?